Shopping in Turkey is

-The only drawback is the çığırtkanlar, the touts who shout at you as you approach or pass their shops, restaurants or other places of business.
-They can be terribly annoying, not letting you even think as you walk along a street.
+The only drawback to wandering in a bazaar is the çığırtkanlar, the touts who shout at you as you approach or pass their shops, restaurants or other places of business.
+The first one is a curiosity, the second one local color, the third one annoying, and the 15th one insanity.
+They can be unsetting, not letting you even think as you walk along a street.

-I never go into a shop at which someone has shouted at me.
+I never go into a shop from which someone has shouted at me.

 Here's how and